tos-kamiya/d2vg/README.md

 ### TL;DR (typical usage)

-(In advance, please follow the "Installing the language-specific Doc2Vec model" instruction in the installation.)
+(In advance, please follow the "Install language-specific Doc2Vec model files" instruction in the installation.)

 (1) Search for the document files similar to the query phrase.